Application Package Information

 marriage or divorce, you must send us a verified copy of an official change of name

-your application or assign you a file number until you have paid the application
+not evaluate your application or assign you a file number until you have paid the

 to find out the fee you must pay and the payment options.